Inventory for Resale: Management Guidelines for Service Centers

 The valuation method, such as FIFO or LIFO, weighted average cost or specific identification is used to compute the cost of inventory dollar amounts.

-Most service centers at UTSA use the specific identification method, but any valuation method is acceptable as long as the application of the valuation method is used consistently.
+Most service centers at UTSA use the specific identification method, but any valuation method is acceptable as long as it is used consistently.

 Carrying large quantities of inventory can in some cases maximize financial benefits; however, large inventory levels can also result in greater risk of theft, damage or obsolescence prior to sale or use.

 Each service center is responsible for establishing controls and maintaining security over the entire inventory in all locations.
-A system for the monitoring of internal controls and procedures for staff and business systems must be implemented by each service center that maintains inventory.
+All service centers that maintain inventory must implement a system for monitoring internal controls and procedures for staff and business systems.
 Procedures must address the policies and statutes listed in the Authority section of this guideline.

 Inventory items should be housed in secure locations that are only accessible to authorized personnel.
 All warehouse facilities should be equipped with key/key card access systems.
 Access to inventory warehouses can only be granted by management.